codeigniter4/CodeIgniter4/user_guide_src/source/general/caching.rst

 Caching can be enabled on a per-page basis, and you can set the length of time that a page should remain cached before being refreshed.
-When a page is loaded for the first time, the file will be cached using the currently configured cache engine.
-On subsequent page loads, the cache file will be retrieved and sent to the requesting user's browser.
+When a page is loaded for the first time, the page will be cached using the currently configured cache engine.
+On subsequent page loads, the cache will be retrieved and sent to the requesting user's browser.
 If it has expired, it will be deleted and refreshed before being sent to the browser.